eclipse-tractusx/traceability-foss/docs/user-manual.md

 List view of the supplied/delivered parts and batches (Supplier parts / Customer parts).
 Gives detailed information on the assets registered in the Digital Twin Registry of Catena-X. This includes data based on the aspect models of Use Case Traceability: SerialPart, Batch.

+#### Other parts Table

+A Table View split into the different BOM Lifecycle phases (AsBuilt / AsPlanned) of a part.

+Between the views, there is a slider to adjust the view to make either the left or the right table more visible.
+Alternatively, you can use the view toggle to adjust the visibility of the tables.

+Additionally, it’s possible to switch between tabs above each of the table views to display either supplier or customer parts

 #### Supplier parts